Alternative ⁄ Private Loans

 When you are ready to apply, click on the Lender of your choice and follow the online application process or you may contact the lenders at the numbers listed.

-Alternative Loan Lenders commonly used at SWOSU within the last 4 years:
+Alternative Loan Lenders Commonly Used at SWOSU within the Last Four Years

 |Name of Lender||Contact#|

 |Discover Student Loans||1.800.STUDENT|